Mini-Estrella: Wrestling style

 Since Mini-Estrella wrestlers are smaller and possess less muscle bulk than heavyweights or even cruiserweights it lends to a high-flying wrestling style for a number of the Mini-Estrellas, especially in recent years.
 Some wrestlers such as Mascarita Dorada are able to perform moves that his regular sized counterpart would have a hard time executing.
 Not all performers in the Mini-Estrella division are able to work a high flying style, especially those with more severe forms of dwarfism work a more grounded style.

 Championships

 The first Mini-Estrellas championship was created in 1992 when CMLL created the CMLL Mini-Estrellas World Championship.
-Since then rivals AAA, UWA and WWA all created a Mini-Estrellas championship, although only AAA's championship sustained any longevity.
+Since then rivals AAA and WWA both created a Mini-Estrellas championship, although only AAA's championship sustained any longevity.
 In 2008 CMLL decided to use the Mexican National Lightweight Championship as a secondary title for the Mini-Estrellas division.
 Up until that point the Lightweight title had not been considered a Mini-Estrellas championship.